About Te Piringa - Faculty of Law

 Te Piringa – Faculty of Law is one of New Zealand’s leading law schools.

 Founded in 1991, the faculty was built upon three core principles; professionalism, biculturalism and the study of law in context.
-These principles guide our teaching and research, resulting in Te Piringa being ranked in the top 200 law schools in the world.
+These principles guide our teaching and research, resulting in Te Piringa being one of the leading law schools in New Zealand.

 Meet some of our renowned legal experts and strong industry connections, and successful graduates who wouldn’t study law anywhere else.